andrewmilson/ministark/README.md

 ## TODO

 - debugging memory table.
-Remove constraint for memory stay the same clock cycle increase
+Remove constraint for memory stay the same clock cycle increase -->

-## Help wanted

-- More tests
+## Coming soon (help wanted)

-- More benchmarks
+- More tests and benchmarks
 - Making gpu-poly less `unsafe`
 - CUDA support in `gpu-poly`
+- Periodic transition constraints
 - Speed optimizations that don't sacrifice readability
 - Memory reductions that don't sacrifice readability
 - Using more `arkworks` features where appropriate
-- Cairo VM prover implemented using MiniSTARK (similar to (giza)[https://github.com/maxgillett/giza])
+- Cairo VM prover implemented using MiniSTARK (similar to [giza](https://github.com/maxgillett/giza))
-- Enabling zero knowledge
+- Zero knowledge

-## STARK resources and thanks
+## Thank yous

 - [StarkWare](https://starkware.co/) - The company started by the people who invented STARKs.
 Learnt so many things from the people at this company.
 Love how public and open their educational material is.
 Just a few of the things I've enjoyed: GOAT [Eli Ben-Sasson's](https://twitter.com/EliBenSasson) screencasts, Cairo whitepaper ([Video](https://www.youtube.com/watch?v=DTVn0oYLVsE), [PDF](https://eprint.iacr.org/2021/1063.pdf)), [STARK 101](https://starkware.co/stark-101/), [DEEP Method Medium article](https://medium.com/starkware/starkdex-deep-dive-the-stark-core-engine-497942d0f0ab)
 - [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - The [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) was probably the best practical resource I've read on STARKs to date.
 STARKs remained a mystery to me until I went through this word by word (it took a while to digest).
 Read through this and the magic of STARKs will start to make sense.
 [BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) is a fantastic sequel to the STARK Anatomy series and is a practical guide to creating an AIR that proves programs written in the Brainf*** programming language.